AI-Powered Home Assistants Are Secretly Changing Your Daily Routine—Find Out How

 Common Mistakes / What Most People Get Wrong

 1. Treating “idea” as a place – Because we “think about” ideas, some writers slip up and say “in the idea.”
-Nope, it’s a thing It's one of those things that adds up..
+Nope, it’s a thing Easy to understand, harder to ignore..

 2. Using “they” for a singular place – “The office, they are open late.”
 Sounds odd.
-Stick with “it” for singular places Worth keeping that in mind..
+Stick with “it” for singular places That's the part that actually makes a difference..

 3. Dropping the article before a thing – “I bought car.”
 The article is missing; it should be “a car.”